 Shadow boxing is one of the most effective workouts available to us for simulating a fight.
-You will see that all professional fighters use shadow boxing to get them in the zone for their workout, warm up effectively, visualise the fight they are going to be in or the guys they are going to spar.
+You will see that all professional fighters use shadow boxing to get them in the zone for their workout, to warm up, improve footwork, head movement and visualise upcoming fights or sparring against different styles of fighter.

-It’s also perfect for practicing the combos they have been thinking about in the air before trying them out on the bag and just perfecting our best shots and combos, moving our head and working on our foot work.
+It’s also perfect for practicing the combos fighters have been thinking about in the air before trying them out on the bag or pads and just perfecting our best shots and combos, moving our head and working on our foot work.
 We can also use shadow boxing as an effective workout for arm endurance, weight loss and even hand speed.

-Overall shadowboxing can be very rewarding mentally as well as physically but it can be difficult to get started with shadow boxing for the first time and that is simply because you aren’t used to shadow boxing and moving around the ring so, you need to just dive in and get comfortable being uncomfortable.
+Overall shadowboxing can be rewarding mentally as well as physically but it can be difficult to get started with shadow boxing for the first time and that is usually because you aren’t used to shadow boxing and moving around the ring and feel awkward, so, you need to just dive in and get comfortable being uncomfortable.

 How Do You Start Shadow Boxing